FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

-More general information is available on the RDMkit [plant genomics assembly](https://rdmkit.elixir-europe.org/plant_genomics_assembly.html).
+More general information is available on the RDMkit {footcite}`rdmkit_plant_genomics_assembly`.
 A specific checklist is used: [BioSamples - Plant MIAPPE checklist](https://www.ebi.ac.uk/biosamples/schemas/certification/plant-miappe.json).

 ### Step 2: Sequence DNA sample and submit reads to ENA